Corporate Governance

 Friend Shares

-In January 2022, all Coolbluers who had been working at Coolblue for more than a year became Coolblue co-owner, as they were awarded Friend Shares.
-These depositary receipts for shares were previously granted in January and July 2021 to Coolbluers who at that time had been working at Coolblue for more than a year.
-Currently, 2,563 Coolbluers own Friend Shares.
+At the end of 2025, 1,184 Coolbluers were also Coolblue co-owner, as they had been awarded Friend Shares.
+These depositary receipts for shares were granted in 2021 and 2022 to Coolbluers who at that time had been working at Coolblue for more than a year.

 Structure

 We keep our corporate structure as simple as possible.
 We are active in the Netherlands, Belgium, and Germany via various corporate entities.
-These are all fully owned by Coolblue Holding B.V., a private company with limited liability (besloten vennootschap) under Dutch law, which in turn is fully owned by Mondhoekie B.V.
-In 2022, we acquired the company Plotwise, which is fully merged into Coolblue B.V. as per 31 December 2022.
+They are all fully owned by Coolblue Holding B.V., a private company with limited liability (besloten vennootschap) under Dutch law, which in turn is fully owned by Mondhoekie B.V.
+In 2025, a transaction took place in which we fully sold Windcentrale B.V., a part of Servicehouse B.V. involved in the management of windmill cooperatives.

-Coolblue’s Management Board consists of Pieter Zwart and Daphne Smit.
+Coolblue’s executive directors are Pieter Zwart and Daphne Smit.

 Pieter Zwart